 The North East Better Health at Work Award recognises the efforts of local employers in addressing health and wellbeing issues within the workplace.

 The award scheme is FREE, flexible and open to all employers in the North East, regardless of size, location or type of business.

-The County Durham Award is managed and delivered in partnership with the Pioneering Care Partnership and the County Durham and Darlington Foundation Trust.
+The County Durham Award is managed and delivered by the Pioneering Care Partnership.

 Many organisations already promote healthy lifestyles and consider the health and wellbeing of their employees.
 This Award will recognise the achievements of these organisations and help them move forward in a structured and supported way.

 For those organisations who have not considered promoting health at work, taking part in this award will help you reap the rewards of encouraging a healthy workforce.

 Organisations are given up to a year to complete each level, but there is flexibility for those who need it.
 Organisations will build an Award Portfolio which will evidence the appropriate criteria.